robbiepaul/cloudconvert-laravel/README.md

 ```

 ### Processes status
 You may want to list all your processes, running, finished and failed.
-It always returns a Laravel collection.
+It always returns a `Illuminate\Support\Collection`.
 ```php
 # To get all possible types
 $processes = CloudConvert::processes();